gadse/python_image_downloader/README.md

-# python_image_downloader
+# Python Image Downloader
-Just a small project to test some stuff.
+*Just a small project to test some things in Python.*

+This small project is a utility tool to download all images